 Correspondence assertions are not new; we have already discussed prior work on correspondence assertions for cryptographic protocols [WL93, MCJ97].
-A contribution of our work is the idea of directly expressing correspondence assertions by adding annotations to a general concurrent language, in our case the π -calculus.
+A contribution of our work is the idea of directly expressing correspondence assertions by adding annotations to a general concurrent language, in our case the $\pi$ -calculus.
 Gifford and Lucassen introduced type and effect systems [GL86, Luc87] to manage side-effects in functional programming.
-There is a substantial literature; recent applications include memory management for high-level [TT97] and low-level [CWM99] languages, race-condition avoidance [FA99], and access control [SS00].
+There is a substantial literature.
+Early work on concurrent languages includes systems by Nielson and Nielson [NN93, NN94] and Talpin [Tal93].
+Recent applications of type and effect systems include memory management for high-level [TT97] and low-level [CWM99] languages, race-condition avoidance [FA99], and access control [SS00].